Canadian National Police Service: Organization

+Authority

 Canada

 In Canada, members are federally sworn in under section 44.1 of the Railway Safety Act granting powers as police constables and have the same powers of arrest as any police officer in Canada anywhere in Canada as 'Peace Officers' under Section 2 of the Criminal Code.
 Police constables are employed by Canadian National and are also considered public servants, sworn to the Crown to uphold the law and protect.

 The CN Police federal oath of office primarily directs their duties 'on and along' CN infrastructure, protecting properties owned and administered by CN.
 CN Police have additional provincial appointments which allow them to extend provincial enforcement such as the Highway Traffic Act outside the boundaries set under the Railway Safety Act of Canada.

 Under section 26.1 of the Railway Safety Act, it is an offence for any person to "enter on land on which a line work is situated".
 Offenders can be dealt with in multiple ways such as being compelled to Federal Court by means of a promise to appear, or being issued a ticket through the relevant provincial Contravention Act and released.
 Maximum penalties for contravention of the act for any offence can be up to a $10,000 fine and imprisonment in the case of a private person.
 A company may also face up to a $200,000 fine for contravention of this act.